wavescholar/ProjectFiles/LabBook.md

 ----042814----
 Started to implement Intel VSL wrappers for klVector.
 Unit test are being written along the way , but I'm neglecting assert / expect mechanism.
 I will integrate these into the Boost unit test framework in May 2014.
 Learned how to convert the MKL complect structure internally to the stl complex<double> via a typedef.
 These ultimately need to be compatible with the Fortran complex struct.

-----042414----
+----042914----
-Finsihed implementation of all complex<double> varieties of VSL functions and integrated all existing VSL functions into Boost Unite Test project.
+Finsihed implementation of all complex<double> varieties of VSL functions and integrated all existing VSL functions into Boost Unit Test project.
+Also wrote full st of double methods.

+----043014----
+Investigating the design choices made in wrapping the VSL functions.
+This should have been done in advance as now I will have to go back and adjust the methods.
+The considerations are to avoid unnecessary copying of data and that the syntax is as elegant as possible.

+----050114----
+Modified all of the klVSL methods to return void and take ouput parameter as a reference.

+----050214----
+Set up the release conficuration of boost unit test for klVSL.